microsoft/flashcards-workshop/workshop.md

 ![Screenshot showing steps to name a new Lakehouse in Microsoft Fabric](assets/fabric-name-lakehouse.png)

-## Create a new notebook
+## Create a Notebook in Microsoft Fabric

+**Notebook in Microsoft Fabric** - The Notebook is a primary code item for developing Apache Spark jobs and machine learning experiments.
+It is a web-based interactive service in Microsoft Fabric typically used by data scientists and data engineers.

+To learn more about Lakehouses in Microsoft Fabric, refer to [the online documentation](https://learn.microsoft.com/fabric/data-engineering/how-to-use-notebook).

-You should now be in the user interface of the Lakehouse.
+1. You should now be in the user interface of the Lakehouse.
 If you have lost your way, you can always find your Lakehouse by navigating to the Workspace that was creaeted in the previous steps.
 Create a new notebook by selecting `Open Notebook` and then `new notebook` from the drop down menu.

 ![Screenshot of the New Notebook in the Lakehouse](assets/fabric-new-notebook.png)

-Once the notebook is created, select the `Save as` icon in the upper left toolbar underneath `Home`, and save the notebook as `flashcards_workshop` as shown:
+3. Once the notebook is created, select the `Save as` icon in the upper left toolbar underneath `Home`, and save the notebook as `flashcards_workshop` as shown:

 ![Screenshot of the "Save As" Notebook dialog in the Lakehouse](assets/fabric-saveas-notebook.png)

-## Install required libraries
+## Install required Notebook libraries

 1. Resume working in your recently created / saved Notebook and add the following code to the first cell to install the required Python Packages.